arawkins/atom-monkey/README.md

 project.

 If you have chosen a default target (see below), clicking the green arrow button will build it.
-Otherwise, the green arrow button will try to build whatever file is currently active in the editor.
+Otherwise, it will try to build whatever file is currently active in the editor.

 ## Selecting targets